 When multiple time bases are supported, there are mechanisms to convert from one-time format to another to support calculations done.
 In those conversions, conversion errors, rounding errors or cumulative errors can develop, as follows:

-— if the conversion is not done from the most precise time formats to less precise time formats;

 — if conversions are done from one format to another and then back for comparison;

 — if iterative calculations are done using less than the most precise time base possible.